 1. Get a facial hair bleach

 Eyebrow bleaching "must be done with a solution that’s specifically formulated for the brows or you risk blindness," says Rancilio.
 Plus, the bleach that's sold for facial use isn't as strong as the bleach you get for your head hairs, which can cut down any irritation.
-This Sally Hansen Creme Hair Bleach for Face ($8) uses hydrogen peroxide along with aloe to provide gentle lightening of facial hair.
-Plus, the formula is nice and thick to prevent and dripping.
+This Sally Hansen Extra Strength Crème Hair Bleach for Face ($10) uses hydrogen peroxide along with aloe to provide gentle lightening of facial hair, and the formula is nice and thick to prevent dripping.
+Follow the mixing directions on the box, apply the bleach to your brows with a spatula, and in eight to 13 minutes you'll have bleached brows.

 2. Do a patch test